Treellane/UCD-Resume-Project/README.md

 # Resume project for the Code Institute

-## The "Putting it all together" project.
+## The "Putting it all together" project
+## WITH THE ADD-ON OF INTERACTICE FEATURES
+### from the java/json/ajax part of the course

 Following the video guides to complile a Resume Website.